Find Auckland's best shopping

 West Auckland Top ↑

 LynnMall has more than 135 stores, offering the latest range of fashion, gifts and services.
-The Brickworks dining precinct and Reading Cinema has recently opened at the mall.
-And bargain shoppers can cross the road to SaveMart, a recycled clothing shop.
+The Brickworks dining precinct and Reading Cinema are next to the mall and bargain shoppers can cross the road to SaveMart, a recycled clothing shop.

 There’s a major bus terminal and train station right next to LynnMall, so getting there is a breeze.
 Plus inside the train station there's an AT Metro Customer Service Centre to help you out.

 Situated in the centre of Henderson, Westfield WestCity is ideal for shoppers travelling from Western suburbs.
-Plus there are a range of local shops along Great North Road to browse.
+Plus there are a range of big retailers nearby.

-With a train station 2 minutes walk from the mall and a bus station right outside, why not try somewhere a little different?
+With a train station just two minutes' walk from the mall and a bus station right outside, why not try somewhere a little different?

-The open-air shopping environment of Westgate Town Centre has a range of retailers and outlet stores and is right across the road from the brand new NorthWest Shopping Centre.
+The open-air shopping environments of Westgate Town Centre and the new NorthWest Shopping Centre have a wide range of retailers and outlet stores as well as a cinema and supermarkets.

-Bus stops are on Main Street, right in the middle of Westgate Town Centre.
+Bus stops are on Fernhill Drive and Westgate Drive, next to the Westgate Town Centre.

 South Auckland Top ↑

-Now with a major interchange between train services and the bus network, Manukau is perfect for shoppers coming from Southern suburbs, Westfield Manukau has 176 stores.
-Or for a taste of the Pacific, visit the weekly Otara Market, New Zealand’s largest street market with stalls selling everything from fresh fruit and vegetables to clothing, arts and crafts.
+Now with a major interchange between train and bus services, Manukau is perfect for shoppers coming from Southern suburbs.
+The Westfield Manukau shopping centre has 176 stores.

-Easy to reach by bus and train, Westfield Manukau is just 5 minutes walk from Manukau train station (which has an AT Metro Customer Service Centre), and bus stops are located on Leyton Way, near the food court entrance to the mall.
+Easy to reach by bus and train, Westfield Manukau is just five minutes’ walk from Manukau train and bus stations (there is an AT Metro Customer Service Centre in the bus station).

-And if you’re travelling from outside Auckland, InterCity national coach and the Airporter 380 have frequent connections on Leyton Way.
+And if you’re travelling from outside Auckland, InterCity national coach and the Airporter 380 have frequent connections at the bus station.